Referring Your Student

 The reality is that even during these years of personal and intellectual growth, students can benefit from additional support from you, their peers, and their college or university.
 Research shows that your child’s ability to stay in school and perform at their best is closely tied to their emotional well-being.
 As a supportive family member, there is a lot you can do to help your child succeed:

 - Talk to your student about mental health, the importance of self-care, and where to go on campus for emotional or academic support.

 - Connect with other parents via parent portals, parent councils, Facebook groups and online forums to discuss ways to get involved.

 - Advocate for resources and programming on your student’s campus that address mental health.

 If you are a parent or family member who suspects a student is struggling:

 REACH OUT.
 Let him or her know you are concerned.

 CONTACT COLLEGE STAFF.
-If your student is unresponsive or you think the issue could be serious, contact a campus mental health professional, the dean of students, or university police department.
+If your student is unresponsive or you think the issue could be serious, contact the Office of Student Life, University Police Department, or a campus mental health professional.

 SHARE INFORMATION.
 A campus mental health professional may not be able to provide health care information, but they can listen to your concerns or health information about your student.